 - Afterschool programs that are designed to accommodate special needs may be eligible to participate.

 - Programs that include supervised athletic activities may participate, provided the athletic activity is open to all and does not limit membership for reason other than space or security.

 - The after school program must be operated by the LEA and not some other organization, although the school does not have to use its personnel or regular school facilities.

-Local education agencies that choose to claim reimbursement for snacks must maintain the following records:
+Local Education Agencies (LEAs) that choose to claim reimbursement for snacks must maintain the following records:

 - Rosters or sign-in sheets